The Tailor (film): Marketing

-On October 20, 2017, the crew had a special appearance in the opening night of 2017 Fashion and Technology Festival, the theme was Ban Sac phuong Dong at Nguyen Hue Walking Street, they had talk regarding encouraging young generation to be confident in ao dai.
+On October 20, 2017, the crew had a special appearance in the opening night of 2017 Fashion and Technology Festival, the theme was Ban Sac phuong Dong at Nguyễn Huệ Boulevard, they had talk regarding encouraging young generation to be confident in ao dai.
 To share with Marketing & Family Magazine, the crew said that for one movie to participate in this festival "had never happened before" and this was "a chance for The Tailor to truly confirm all the values they're looking for; their position in fashion world and the audience".
 Also in that night, singer Dong Nhi did a live performance of "Co Ba Sai Gon" before the release for pop art inspired lyric music video including her and some from the cast.

 On November 1, 2017, fashion designer Thuy Nguyen introduced her collection "Co Ba Sai Gon" in the second night of International Vietnam Fashion Week Fall Winter 2017.
 Ngo Thanh Van was the first face of the show, portraying in 1960 inspired ao dai next to a traditional sewing machine and began "slowly yet mysteriously walking" on the catwalk.
 November 5, 2017, the crew hold a meet up named "Ao Dai Day" with chosen audiences at BHD Vincom Mega Mall box office in Thao Dien, where the early premiere of the movie and teasers of two music videos were also released.
 Five days before the release date, a short clip of Thanh Nu tailor house was revealed.